mikegratton/dim/README.md

 ```
 If there's no output formatter for `si::Torque`, the output will be "5_rad^-1_kg_m^2_s^-2".

+You can access these basic printing functions directly with `print_unit()` and `print_quantity()`.
+The former
+prints the unit alone, while the latter will print the scalar and the unit joined by '_'.

 ## Parsing Quantities

 Input is a different beast.
-One interesting part is that because Dim is strongly typed, we know
+Because Dim is strongly typed, we know the desired quantity type.
+The task is
-the desired destination quantity type.
-We need to see that the input string can be parsed to a
+to verify that the input string can be parsed to a matching dimension, then apply the conversion factor for
-matching dimension.
+that dimension to the scalar part.
 For example,
 ```cpp
 si::Angle the_angle;
 std::cout << "Enter an angle: ";
 std::cin >> the_angle;
 ```
+If the user enters is `3 deg`, Dim determines that the scalar part is 3 and the symbol is 3*pi/180 rad -- an
-If the user enters is `3 rad`, all is well.
-If the enters `12 ft`, we've got a problem.
-As Dim doesn't
+angle type.
+All is well.
+If the user enters `12 ft`, this is a valid quantity, but not a valid angle.
+As Dim
-use exceptions, we treat incompatible input dimensions as a "bad quantity" -- a silent `NaN`.
+doesn't use exceptions, we treat incompatible input dimensions as a "bad quantity" -- a silent `NaN`.
 The test
-`the_angle.is_bad()` can check that a valid input was received.
+`the_angle.is_bad()` can check if an invalid input was received.

 ### Stream-based Parsing
 The facet maintains a map from input type to symbol for each quantity type indexed by the symbol string.